privatebusiness88/ElectrumABC/README.rst

 If your Linux distribution has a different version of python 3 (such as python 3.5 in Debian 9), it is recommended to do a user dir install with `pyenv <https://github.com/pyenv/pyenv-installer>`_.
-This allows Electron Cash to run completely independently of your system configuration.
+This allows Electrum BCHA to run completely independently of your system configuration.

 1. Install `pyenv <https://github.com/pyenv/pyenv-installer>`_ in your user account.
 Follow the printed instructions about updating your environment